 - Relocation with a child

 Armed with a fresh perspective and focused line of post-judgment practice, a different attorney from your divorce case can potentially give you a better chance of achieving a smoother and swifter resolution.
 You can vie for an agreement through mediation and avoid the heavy stress and costs of litigation.
 Avoid the courts altogether and use honest and open communication to work through the issues at hand with your ex-spouse and respective attorneys.

 Of course every case is different, and, if you had a great experience with your previous attorney, by all means, continue to work with them.
 Let success be your guide.

 Always keep your goals in mind and opt for the strategy that is best for you, your children, and, even your spouse.
 This mindset consistently produces the best short and long term results for my clients.
-If you need help finding the right attorney or simply have a few questions about your case, reach out to me for a free consultation — I’d be happy to help answer any questions on a consultation call.
+If you need help finding the right attorney or simply have a few questions about your case, reach out to me for your legal support needs — I’d be happy to help answer any questions on a consultation call.